 So, whether your partner is a lover, a friend, an acquaintance or someone you just met, if you have something to say, say it.
 If you don't, then just dance.
 The time is your own to do with as you will.
 There really is nowhere else that is as intimate and private as a dance floor.
 What ever you have to say, be it shallow or profound, there's probably no better time for it.

 I don't really need to exhort people to do this.
-You all probably do it anyway.
-Banter (witty or otherwise) profound observations, jokes, dinner plans, relationship talk, gossip, it's all fair game for that most private and intimate of public conversations; and it always has been.
+I'm sure you all do it anyway.
+Banter (witty or otherwise) profound observations, jokes, dinner plans, relationship talk, gossip, the weather, it's all fair game for that most private of public conversations; and it always has been.

 Here are a few things I have learned over the years, done by me and by other presenters - some good, some not so good, and some disastrous.
 However, each person is different, and different things work better for some folks than others.
 Your mileage may vary.

 This is about the substance and style of your presentation.
 For issues of technology, go here.